 Last Updated 6:28pm, 29 July 2020

-We’re working closely with parents and carers during this difficult time to help you to use your child’s direct payments and short breaks plan flexibly and creatively and to make sure your family is receiving the most appropriate support that is available to you.
+We’re working closely with parents and carers during this difficult time to help you to use your child’s direct payments and short breaks plan flexibly and creatively, and to make sure that your family is receiving the most appropriate support that is available to you.

 We are regularly talking to the co-chairs of the Parent Carer Forum to jointly identify issues and try to resolve them and make sure you have all the information you need.